APNIC-Labs/draft-kskroll-sentinel/README.md

    response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
-Note that the <tag-index> is specified in the DNS label using hex notation.
+Note that the <tag-index> is specified in the DNS label using hexadecimal notation.

    If the outcome of the DNSSEC validation process aplied to the response RRset indicates that the response RRset is authentic, and if